Retro Dodo

 This makes it much rarer than a first edition Charizard or the Pokemon Illustrator card.

-One is currently listed on eBay for $1,000,000 buy it now, and there’s no information of previous listings or sale prices.
+One is currently listed on eBay for $1,000,000 Buy It Now at the time of writing and there’s no information of previous listings or sale prices.

 What is Special About Tropical Wind?